j-2k/ShaderShowcase2023/README.md

 # WIP Projects
 - Arcade Kill Effect Video // DONE
 - Quake 1 Player Movement Video
+- Water Shader Scene Showcase // to be done before the second project a part 1.5-type idea

 # License?
 Please be careful since I'm using ripped models from popular games.
 This isn't commercial just going to be for testing & making a video for fun out of it.